RTEMS/rtems-docs/c-user/scheduling_concepts.rst

   the ready queue.

-RTEMS currently includes multiple priority based scheduling algorithms as well as other algorithms which incorporate deadline.
+RTEMS currently includes multiple priority based scheduling algorithms as well as other algorithms that incorporate deadline.
 Each algorithm is discussed in the following sections.

 Uniprocessor Schedulers